Deathice/Zimbra_ansible_install_role/README.md

 Zimbra_ansible_install_role
 =========
-Install zimbra 8.7 or 8.8 with ansible.
+Install zimbra 8.8.x with ansible.
 You will install with two forms:

 - Default
 - Using prompt variable with true value. (e.g. -e prompt=true)